Indonesia’s Wild East Off The Beaten Track

 Venturing out from the hotel’s full PADI operation, divers will discover healthy coral and no other dive boats on the nearby reefs, and other varied, exciting dive sites are only 45mins to an hour away (although there is an charge extra to reach these).
 Local highlights include the wobbegong shark, walking shark and pigmy seahorse.

-Overwater wooden bungalows on stilts have verandahs with ocean views and mosquito nets, fan, safety deposit box and tea/coffee making facilities.
-Seaview Restaurant uses local produce to serve Indonesian and European food
+Featuring a total of 26 over-water bungalows (10 Deluxe Rooms & 16 Superior Rooms) with spacious verandahs with ocean views and mosquito nets, fan, safety deposit box and tea/coffee making facilities.
+Seaview Restaurant uses local produce to serve Indonesian and European food.

 540 coral species and 1300 species of fish including manta rays, pipefish, pygmy seahorses, eels, cuttlefish, sharks (including wobbegongs) and various turtles too.
 Forest birds including Blythe’s hornbills, palm cockatoo, sulphur-crested cockatoo, imperial pied fruit pigeon, and several endemic birds of paradise can be seen nearby.